YotaYota/notes/clean_architecture.md

 algorithm.
 SRP then states that the modules should _not_ be merged, because at a later time one part using the algorithm might need a change but not the other.

-[In this scenarion, SRP actually promotes duplication.]
+[In this scenario, SRP actually promotes duplication of code.]

 The SRP appears at three different levels